Marvel's Netflix television series: Luke Cage (2016–2018)

 When a sabotaged experiment gives him super strength and unbreakable skin, Luke Cage becomes a fugitive attempting to rebuild his life in Harlem and must soon confront his past and fight a battle for the heart of his city.
 After clearing his name, Cage becomes a hero and celebrity in Harlem, only to encounter a new threat that makes him confront the line between hero and villain.

 Colter reprises his role as Luke Cage in his own series.
 In March 2014, Loeb stated that the series would begin filming after Iron Fist, being the fourth of the individual series.
 By March 2015, it was instead slated to be the third of the individual series, beginning production after Jessica Jones.
 The series was switched with Iron Fist after the positive reception Luke Cage received on Jessica Jones, becoming that series' breakout star and Marvel wanting to "follow the momentum".
 Also in March, Cheo Hodari Coker was announced as showrunner and executive producer of the series.
 A second season was ordered on December 3, 2016.

-The first season, which premiered on September 30, 2016, features references to The Avengers, the second season of Daredevil, the first season of Jessica Jones, and a flier for Colleen Wing's martial arts class and mentions Justin Hammer, Wilson Fisk, and Frank Castle.
-Reprising their roles in the season are Dawson as Temple, Morgan as Barrett, Rachel Taylor as Trish Walker, Stephen Rider as Blake Tower, Parisa Fitz-Henley as Reva Connors, and Danny Johnson as Ben Donovan.
+The first season, which premiered on September 30, 2016, features references to The Avengers, the second season of Daredevil, the first season of Jessica Jones, and a flier for Colleen Wing's martial arts class mentions Justin Hammer, Wilson Fisk, and Frank Castle.
+Reprising their roles in the season are Dawson as Temple, Morgan as Barrett, Rachael Taylor as Trish Walker, Stephen Rider as Blake Tower, Parisa Fitz-Henley as Reva Connors, and Danny Johnson as Ben Donovan.
 The second season, which premiered on June 22, 2018, features a reference to Detective Brigid O'Reilly from the MCU series Cloak & Dagger.
 Finn Jones, Jessica Henwick, and Henson reprise their roles as Danny Rand, Colleen Wing, and Foggy Nelson in the season.